All Duluth Public Library locations are closed and events canceled until further notice.

 Library Events Online

-Duluth Public Library Facebook Page - Find out about our All-Star Storytimes, Storytime, Kahoot!
-Trivia for Teens and Adults, Spring into Reading program, Poetry Writing Contest, Duluth Reads, and all other virtual events!
+Duluth Public Library Facebook Page - Find out about our Virtual Kaleidoscope events, Baby & Toddler Storytime, Kahoot!
+Trivia for Teens and Adults, Summer Reading program for all ages, Story Strolls at Duluth Parks, Duluth Reads, and all other virtual events!

 E-Access Library Cards